Indian armour: Mughal armour

-In the 16th century the armour in the Indian subcontinent incorporated plated embedded into mail.
-Armour such as chainmail and scale mail are widely used by the Mughals.
-The use of Mail and plate armour in india declined in the 18th century.
-Mail and plate armour was documented Battle of Plassey in 1757.
+In the 16th century the armour in the Indian subcontinent incorporated mail and plate armour.
+Armour such as chainmail and scale mail are widely used by the Mughals called zirah bagtar.

-Mughal helmets

-Despite the similarity in their design, the Khula Khud helmets were decorated with a wide degree of variations depending on the cultures from which they were created.
+Kulah khud helmets were decorated with a wide degree of variations depending on the cultures from which they were created despite their similar designs.
 Decorations often appeared in the skull and the nasal bar, which were often heavily decorated with patterned motifs of inlaid brass, silver or gold; or decorated with figurative images.
 One Mughal top helmet featured calligraphic inscriptions from the Quran, supposedly to gain "Help from Allah and a speedy victory."
 A top discovered in Gwalior, India, featured a motif of the skull and crossbones sign of European influence.
 Another part of the Khula Khud helmet that was often a focus of artistic decoration, was the leaf-shaped finials of the nasal bar.
 A Sikh top featured the figure of Ganesha carved onto the nasal bar.
 The Khula Khud helmet was only decorated with some metals, and usually no organic decorations.

-Maratha armour

-Maratha armour is very similar to the Mughal armour but in the Maratha army, the infantry used armour while the cavalry is always lightly armoured, such as the leather armour.
-Maratha armour is mostly inspired by the Mughal armour.
+The Durrani and Sikh Empire recorded using mail and plate armour and helmets reminiscent of Mughal armour.
+The Maratha army employed similar armour for their infantry, while the cavalry was usually lightly armoured wearing leather armour.

+The use of mail and plate armour in india declined in the 18th century due to the advent of gunpowder.
+Mail and plate armour was documented Battle of Plassey in 1757.